All of Intel and AMD's motherboards that have the correct socket type

 * Select "view and print detailed performance and system information."

-* Read the "System" section to determine if the computer is running in 64-bit or is 64-bit capable.
-A yes answer for either means the motherboard is 64-bit.
+* Read the "System" section to determine if the computer is running in

-* Refer to either the motherboard's features section on the spec sheet or the diagram.
-This information is usually included with the computer's manual.
+* Refer to either the motherboard's features section on the spec sheet or

 * Look for the processor connection socket type.